rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 }
 {{< /highlight >}}

-Now let's implement our first higher order component to take ownership of this functionality.
+Now let's implement our first higher order component in React to take ownership of this functionality.
 Higher order components can come with the naming prefix `with`, but it is not mandatory.
-In the end it makes it easier to distinguish components from higher order components.
+In the end, it makes it easier to distinguish a React component from a React higher order component.

 {{< highlight javascript >}}
 function withTodosNull(Component) {